pelinski/pybela-pytorch-xc-tutorial/readme.md

 RuntimeError: could not create a primitive descriptor for a matmul primitive
 ```

-this seems to be an error related to running pytorch on Docker on a Mac Intel machine, I have yet not found a solution for it.
+this seems to be an error related to running pytorch on Docker on a Mac M1/M2 machine, I have yet not found a solution for it.
 I suggest you instead run the jupyter notebook locally (i.e., outside the container, on your machine) and then copy the `model.jit` file to Bela using

 ```bash
 rsync -avzP model.jit root@$192.168.7.2:~/Bela/projects/pot-inference/